scikit-image/scikit-image/doc/source/skips/1-governance.rst

 Scikit-image uses a “consensus seeking” process for making decisions.
 The group tries to find a resolution that has no open objections among core developers.
+Core developers are expected to distinguish between fundamental objections to a proposal and minor perceived flaws that they can live with, and not hold up the decision-making process for the latter.
 If no option can be found without objections, the decision is escalated to the SC, which will itself use consensus seeking to come to a resolution.
 In the unlikely event that there is still a deadlock, the proposal will move forward if it has the support of a simple majority of the SC.
 Any vote must be backed by a :ref:`scikit-image proposal (SKIP) <skip>`.

 Decisions (in addition to adding core developers and SC membership as above) are made according to the following rules: